elgarcia/elgarcia/README.md

 I am a passionate junior software developer with experience in various programming languages and technologies, always looking for new challenges and learning opportunities.

-Right now I studying in 42 Barcelona & DAW 💻
+Right now I am studying in 42 Barcelona & DAW 💻

 My target is to learn and use differents languages to successfully work as Full Stack Developer 📚